CTR is not the story. It's the first sentence.

 Why the cut didn’t work

-The analysis ran.
+We ran the analysis.
 Cut the low-CTR, low-impression bucket.
-Lose roughly 10% of clicks.
-Gain around 1% improvement in conversion rate.
+Lost roughly 10% of clicks.
+Gained around 1% improvement in conversion rate.

 The trade looked poor.
 But the more interesting finding was why.